The Good News is For All

 This can be very upsetting to those who love their religion precisely because they feel comfortable with its laws and traditions, who find security in its stable worldview and manner of living.
 Those for whom the support and comfort they feel in community with others is identified with the “common unity” of shared expression: with belief formulated by all in the same words and mutually manifested in the same gestures, customs and practices.
 For people who understand “community” this way, the introduction of any foreign element can be disruptive.

 But God says these foreigners are family!
 Those who invite them in will be bringing “your kindred” — your brothers and sisters — “from all the nations.”
 They will be brought in “as an offering to the LORD… just as the Israelites bring their offering to the house of the LORD in clean vessels.”
 Bringing in the strangers is no different from bringing in the ritual gifts already being offered to God.
-Except, we might add, bringing people to God is certainly more pleasing to him than bringing offerings of grain and animals.
+Except, we might add, bringing people to God is certainly more pleasing to him than bringing anything else.

 God goes even further; “I will also take some of them as priests and as Levites, says the LORD.”
 This is a little much!
 It is one thing to let foreigners in; it is another thing to give them positions of authority and sacred ministry.
 And to be a Levite may have been hereditary!
 One theory is that they were the genetic members of the tribe of Levi (John McKenzie, Dictionary of the Bible, “Levi”).
-What is God doing to the established structure of his holy People?
+If God opens ordination to people who are “different,” what is he doing to the established structure of his holy People?

 It should not disturb us if the Church makes changes to accommodate new or different people who are entering the Church.
 Not if we keep exulting in Christ’s commission: “Go out to all the world and tell the Good News!”